29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/initial-team-management/team-management.typ

 Orginising ourselves like this ensures that when a problem arises, we all know how to approach the challenge with our unique skillsets; it can also be helpful when introducing the team, as it helps judges and peers understand what we do within the team.
 //* team leader?
 == Project Assignments & To-Dos
 Throughout the season, there will be lots to do over various projects -- from designing a new robot (or subsystem), to writing a couple lines of code.
-To manage all these tasks, we will generally asign a project or to-do to a few members -- using the roles as guidelines (e.g. buidling tasks asigned to builders, programming to programmers etc.); progress on said tasks will be discussed in in-person meatings#footnote([Due to holdays, no in-person meetings have happened yet -- our first in-person meeting is scheduled for 03/09/24]), or using our channels of online communication.
+To manage all these tasks, we will generally asign a project or to-do to a few members -- using the roles as guidelines (e.g. buidling tasks asigned to builders, programming to programmers etc.); progress on said tasks will be discussed in in-person meatings#footnote([Due to holdays, no in-person meetings have happened yet -- our first full in-person meeting is scheduled for 03/09/24]), or using our channels of online communication.
 === Trello
 #link("https://trello.com/")[Trello] is a project management software that allows teams to create dynamic to-do lists.
 'Cards' can be dragged into different columns to display their state (e.g. 'todo', 'Working on' or 'completed'), we can asign members to certain tasks, give them deadlines, or add a checklist for each.
 We found it to be exceptionally useful last season, and we plan on using it for this season.
 #figure([#image("./trello.png")], caption: [An example of a trello todo list])